 There are four car parks at various viewpoints, including the summit, or you can enjoy a few short walks to take in the views at a slower pace.

 One of our favourite things to do on Valentia Island is to arrive here as the sun is starting to drop.
 The view is out of this world.

-A great walk on the island, the Bray Head Loop is a moderate 7km loop trail to Bray Head along the coast at the south-western edge of the island.
+The Bray Head Walk used to be a looped trail, however, it’s now a there-and-back job!
+This is a moderate 4km walk to Bray Head along the coast at the south-western edge of the island.